ywangnccu/ywang/BIN_YOUR_GUM.md

-BIN YOUR GUM
+PLEASE BIN YOUR CHEWED GUM.........

-Discarding chewing gum on public streets is generally prohibited and might receive fines or other penalties depending on local regulations.
+Discarding chewing gum on public streets and properties is one of the nastiest actions that is prohibited.
+It might receive fines or other penalties depending on local regulations.

 Beyond the potential legal ramifications, throwing chewing gum on the public roads has several negative consequences.